momihailescu/azure-docs/articles/governance/resource-graph/samples/starter.md

 ## <a name="count-resources"></a>Count Azure resources

-This query returns number of Azure resources that exist in the subscriptions that you have access to.
+This query returns the number of Azure resources that exist in all the subscriptions that you have access to.
 It's also a good query to validate your shell of choice has the appropriate Azure Resource Graph components installed and in working order.